 PSM and the Digital Challenge: Purpose, Value and Funding

-At a pivotal moment for the UK in determining the future role of Public Service Media and how it is to be funded, the research builds better understandings of the value that PSM creates for society and of how it can best be sustained in the face of unprecedented competitive and political challenges.
+At a pivotal moment for the UK in determining the future role of Public Service Media and how it is to be funded, central aims for the research are to build understanding of the value that PSM creates for society and of how it can best be sustained in the face of unprecedented competitive and political challenges.

-Using multiple case studies, the scope of the investigation covers:
+Using multiple case studies, the scope of the investigation will cover:

 • the changing functions and purposes of PSM organisations in the digital era;

-• how the value that PSM generates for society can be evaluated and measured;
+• how the value that PSM generates for society can be evaluated;

 • the efficacy of alternative funding models for PSM in the UK;